Hectorpkmn/MagmaHackers-Assignments/Tic-Tac-Toe/Readme.md

 - Create terminal interface

 This are not required but nice to have:
--Create GUI interface (Shoes or Gosu)
+- Create GUI interface (Shoes or Gosu)
--Create web app
+- Create web app
--Create API
+- Create API